jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

    * ``gpos_contextchain``
    * ``kern_statemachine``

-   The flags argument is a tuple of strings.
+   The flags argument is a tuple of strings, or ``None``.
 At most one of these strings may be the name of a mark class.
 The others are:

    * ``right_to_left``
    * ``ignore_bases``